-- 1. An emergency medical form must be completed for each sport.
-Students may check in the office for past seasons' cards to re-submit to current coach. - 2.
+- 1. An emergency medical form must be completed for each sport. - 2.
 A signed student and parent concussion form. - 3.
-Payment of any applicable fees to the office. - 4.
-A current physical exam is recommended, but not required. - 5.
+Payment of any applicable fees to the office. \$20 per sport (only have to pay up to 2 sports) - 4.
 A signed athletic and co-curricular code.